 Or, as one of our financial hero’s Robert Kiyosaki puts it:

 There are a few key points here.
 Residual income a predictable and regular income stream.
 That is, think of payments that are relatively the same amounts coming in on a monthly basis.

 Building residual income must be passive in nature, and there’s a lot of opportunities to add this type of income to your financial tool belt.
 But first, let’s clear a common misconception.

 Is anything really passive?

 Despite the passive nature of your ongoing Valentine’s Day planning, when it comes to earning real money, nothing is really passive.

 All you need to do is give them $10,000 for their program and you’ll be all set.
 Yes, they take credit cards.

 What could go wrong?
 I’m a sleep ninja, so this will be easy!

 NOT!
 There’s no such thing as get-rich-quick schemes; ignore the hype and scammers.
-And, there are very few examples of completely passive streams of residual income.
+And, there are very few examples of completely passive residual income streams.